lpj145/bipa/README.md

 ## Is there any other information you’d like us to know?
 I can't make the test pass right now, but I'm really curious about the Sats to BTC scale numbers.

+I didn't find any place on the test docs about duplicating data of lightning network on database.